VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 *Perfect Alexander* will then cast **Ordained Capital Punishment** that needs to be share between both tanks, followed by **Ordained Punishment** requiring a swap during the cast.
 Paladin and Dark Knight can use they invulnerability on all four hits, while Warrior and Gunbreaker can only invulnerability on the last three hits.

-<a id="SFate Calibration ꞵ"></a>Perfect Alexander will cast **Fate Calibration** again.
+<a id="SFateCalibrationꞵ"></a>Perfect Alexander will cast **Fate Calibration** again.
 Players should follow their clone and need to pay attention if they’re a dark/light beacon/follower.
 If you’re a dark follower, check if you received Restraining Order or not.
 The other debuffs are automatically resolved.
 Remember if the **Optical Sight** is a stack or spread and which clone cast **Radiant Sacrament**.

 Once you know your debuff, take the following position: